cybercampus-se/GenAICyberSecMCQA/README.md

-# LLM Cybersecurity Question Answering
+# Generative A Cybersecurity Question Answering

-This is the repo for the LLM Cybersecurity Question Answering project.
-I holds the dataset, as well as the code for the evaluation of the models.
+This is the repo for the paper "Benchmarking Generative AI Models Knowledge with Cybersecurity Certificates".
+I holds the datasets, as well as the code for the evaluation of the models.
 ## Quick Start

 1. Clone the repository.